UrbsLab/STREAMLINE/docs/source/about.md

    all ML algorithms.
 6. Generating an interpretable model vizualization for either decision tree or genetic programming models.

+See [doing more with STREAMLINE](more.md#doing-more-with-streamline) for additional information.

 ***
 ## How does STREAMLINE avoid data leakage?
 Assembling a machine learning pipeline unfortunately affords a user many opportunities to incorrectly allow data leakage.